HS BAND FAQs (For Current 8th Graders)

 Do I still have to complete a practice journal in high school?
 No. Practice journals are used in the middle school to help you establish a regular practice routine, and help ensure proper progress.
 Students are expected to still practice at home, but your evaluation will take place in your playing tests….then I can usually tell if you have practiced enough at home!

 What are the benefits of taking band in high school?
 One of the biggest advantages of participating in high school band is that there are ready-made friends the first day of school.
-Marching Band Camp can also introduce you to upperclassmen at the high school that will become your friends immediately, and will help make your transition a smooth one.
+Marching Band will also introduce you to upperclassmen at the high school that will become your friends immediately, and will help make your transition a smooth one.
 Band is also one of those classes where you pretty much already know what to expect.
-This leaves you time to concentrate on three other classes that will be new to you.
+This leaves you time to concentrate on other classes that will be new to you.

 Participation in band also helps you with your time management skills and learning to prioritize and set goals.
 You have a ready-made support system that can help you with everything from car-pooling to school and events, as well as upper class students who can assist you with a class you may be struggling in.
-You can almost always find someone who has had the same course you are taking, or who has dealt with the same teacher in a previous year.
+You can almost always find someone who has had the same course you are taking, or who has had the same teacher in a previous year.
 Those are benefits that go beyond the music in the class.

 A few comments regarding Early College and Central Academy:

-PLEASE CONTACT ME WITH ANY QUESTIONS
+PLEASE CONTACT MR. REYNOLDS WITH ANY QUESTIONS

 www.sunvalleybands.org email@example.com 704-296-3020 SVHS